 Development in the field of agriculture, aims to increase awareness, willingness, and ability to live healthy for everyone so that the highest degree of community food fulfillment can be achieved, as an investment for the development of socially and economically productive human resources [27], [28].

 The impact of public capital or infrastructure varies by country, region, and sector depending on the quantity and quality of infrastructure development itself.
-The better the condition of infrastructure, the better the level of mobility.
+The better the condition of infrastructure, the better is the level of mobility.
 Accuracy in the provision of infrastructure (especially electricity and water) in this case can play an important role in the economic growth and development of a region.
 Areas with limited access experience significantly higher prices and scarce supply of resources compared to areas with better access.
 Government expenditure used to finance the construction of public facilities such as electricity networks will directly affect the welfare of the community, especially farmers [29].

-Economic conditions as an important factor and assessment of whether to re-elect incumbent or not.
-From the point of view, leaders from each country are political leaders who try to be re-elected in the next general election, it would be more profitable to build infrastructure that is considered to have a major influence on the economy, especially on water supply [30], [31].
+Economic conditions are an important factor and assessment of whether to re-elect incumbent or not.
+From this point of view, leaders from each country are political leaders who try to be re-elected in the next general election, it would be more profitable to build infrastructure that is considered to have a major influence on the economy, especially on water supply [30], [31].

 Conclusion

 Referring to the results of the analysis that has been presented previously, we found a variety of answers raised by the informants.
-From 72 samples, this study can conclude that in general GAPOKTAN tomatoes assume there are social problems.
-From economic indicators, their dominant states that there were no serious problems related to the supply of electricity and water infrastructure during COVID-19.
+From 72 samples, this study can conclude that in general Gapoktan tomatoes assume there are social problems.
+From economic indicators, their dominant states that there were no serious problems related to the supply of electricity and water infrastructure during Covid-19.
 The answers consisting of 12 questions are indeed quite varied, so we draw conclusions based on social experimentation.

 From the proportion of electricity infrastructure usage, it can be concluded that electrical energy has contributed to the efforts of tomato farmers.
 That is because the electricity supply is widely used for economic activities in economic business actors (such as agriculture).
-Electricity infrastructure affects the agricultural sector both directly and indirectly through its role as an input factor in the production of GAPOKTAN tomatoes.
+Electricity infrastructure affects the agricultural sector both directly and indirectly through its role as an input factor in the production of Gapoktan tomatoes.
 When access to energy such as electricity in villages from industrial operations is difficult, the process of producing goods and services will also be hampered.

 Infrastructure refers to the physical system that provides public facilities needed to meet basic human needs in the social and economic sphere, in this case, irrigation (clean water).
 The infrastructure system will be the availability of water, is the main supporter of the functions of social and economic systems in people's daily lives.
-Infrastructure systems can be defined as basic facilities or structures, equipment, installations that are built, and needed for the functioning of the GAPOKTAN tomato social system and economic system in Indonesia.
+Infrastructure systems can be defined as basic facilities or structures, equipment, installations that are built, and needed for the functioning of the Gapoktan tomato social system and economic system in Indonesia.

 Recommendation and Limitation